orempel/twiboot/README.md

 The multiboot_tool repository contains a simple linux application that uses this protocol to access the bootloader over linux i2c device.

+The ispprog programming adapter can also be used as a avr910/butterfly to twiboot protocol bridge.

 ## Development ##
 Issue reports, feature requests, patches or simply success stories are much appreciated.